studyarrahman/studyarrahman/README.md

-# Halo semua!
+# Hello!

 My Name **Novri Rahman**.<br>

-If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/novri-rahman-0492b7273/)ku ya.
+If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/novri-rahman-0492b7273/).

 ### Github Statistic
 <p align="left">